About this course

 How to apply

-Queries about the MFA can be directed to the Ruskin's Director of Graduate Studies.
-However, it is not necessary to contact a member of academic staff before you apply.
+Queries about the MFA can be directed to the Ruskin's Graduate Administrator.
+It is not necessary to contact a member of academic staff before you apply.

 The set of documents you should send with your application to this course comprises the following: